 Is Adobe InDesign Free?

 No, InDesign is not free software but there is a free, unlimited 7-day trial version available.
-After this trial period is over, InDesign can only be purchased as part of a Creative Cloud subscription.
-It is available by itself for $19.99 USD per month, or as part of the complete Creative Cloud software suite for $49.99 USD per month.
+After this trial period is over, InDesign can only be purchased as part of a Creative Cloud subscription starting from $20.99 USD per month.